Iconify was originally created in 2016 to be part of forum styles for XenForo 2 available on Artodia.com

 This license does not apply to icons.
 Icons are released under different licenses, see each collection for details.
 Icon collections available by default are all licensed under some kind of open source or free license, making it possible to use them in Iconify project.

-Additionally integration is planned for XenForo 2 forum software.
-It will feature icon picker component that will include icon search, custom option and style property types, custom XenForo template tags, making it easy to add icon pickers to third party styles and add-ons.
-This is currently in development, plan is to release it sometime late December 2018 or early January 2019.
+Additionally integration is being developed for XenForo 2 forum software.
+It features icon picker component that includes icon search, custom option and style property types, custom XenForo template tags, making it easy to add icon pickers to third party styles and add-ons.

 What will happen to Iconify in future?